JasmeetSinghBali/mySnippets_Collection/README.md

 Glimpse Of My Developed Snippets/Boileplates and Small WebApp's.

-<b>Text To Speech and Vice-a-Vers App Via WebSpeechAPI and SpeechRecoginition API</b>
+<b>Text To Speech and Speech to text App Via WebSpeechAPI and SpeechRecoginition API</b>
 ================================================